Dyvig’s Pet Shoppe in Ames, Iowa sells puppies from known puppy mills.

 Visit us on Saturdays!

-A small group of us stands in front of the store every Saturday from 10:30 am-12:30 pm, educating the citizens of Ames about the pet store/puppy mill connection.
+A small group of us stands in front of the store every Saturday morning (the time varies) , educating the citizens of Ames about the pet store/puppy mill connection.
 Whether you join us for the full two hours or just stop by to show you support, we would love to see you!
+You can find out when we are at the store, through our facebook page!

-THIS GOES FOR EVERYONE, IN EVERY CITY, IN EVERY STATE
+THIS NEXT PART GOES FOR EVERYONE, IN EVERY CITY, IN EVERY STATE

 Don’t give your business to pet stores that sell puppies and kitties.
 Pet overpopulation is a terrible problem in our country and only the consumers can help change that.
 If you are looking for a new pet PLEASE visit your local shelter.
 Over 35% of dogs in shelters are purebred, they are just overlooked.
 If you can’t find what you are looking for at your local shelter, please try www.petfinder.com It is a tremendously helpful site!
 You can search for ANY BREED anywhere.
 Don’t breed or buy while homeless pets die!